 Separation of Powers

-The separation of powers is a concept that requires that the arms of government act as checks on each other’s power.
-It also requires that power is balanced between the arms of government, so no one person or body of people becomes too powerful.
+The separation of powers requires that power is balanced between the arms of government, so no one person or body of people becomes too powerful.

 The separation of powers is a concept that stems back to French political thinker, Montesquieu in 1748, who believed that the concentration of power in any single person or group of people as a threat to liberty.
-He said:

 Constant experience shows us that every man invested with power is apt to abuse it, and to carry his authority as far as it will go….To prevent this abuse, it is necessary from the very nature of things that power should be a check to power….When the legislative and executive powers are united in the same person, or in the same body of magistrates, there can be no liberty; because apprehensions may arise, lest the same monarch or senate should enact tyrannical laws, to execute them in a tyrannical manner.